jharding/fs-hogan/README.md

 * __templates__: the path fs-hogan will look for templates in. [default: `'views'`]
 * __extension__: the file extension used for templates. [default: `'hjs'`]

-In addition to these options, fs-hogan also supports the [compilation options](options) of Hogan.js.
+In addition to these options, fs-hogan also supports the [compilation options][options] of Hogan.js.

 [options]: https://github.com/twitter/hogan.js#compilation-options